 Click here to visit Princeton Review’s site.
 They also have different promotions at times, so you’ll often pay less than their listed prices.

-Also, use the banner below or the link above and use the code Insider100 to get $100 off of other courses!
+Also, use the banner below or the link above and use the code Insider150 to get $150 off of other courses!

-And, remember that any purchase made from this site using the code Insider100 gets free copies of my two eBooks!
-Just click on a link, make your purchase, then email me through the contact page and I'll email your books!
+And, remember that any purchase made from this site using the code Insider150 gets free copies of my two eBooks and lifetime access to Medical School Inside Track!
+Just click on a link, make your purchase, then email me the purchase receipt at [email protected]

 For a more complete discussion of Princeton Review vs Kaplan MCAT, click here.